DBCobra/CobraVerifier/reproduce_results.md

     $ python bench_scaling.py ../CobraLogs/scaling/

 This experiment will take about 0.5-1hr to finish.
-It runs verification in rounds with seven different batch sizes (nubmer of trasnactions for each round) on two workloads, which is 14 runs in total.
+It runs verification in rounds with seven different batch sizes (number of transactions for each round) on two workloads, which is 14 runs in total.
 Each run takes about several minutes to finish.

 Building baselines <a name='build_bsl'/>
 ---